A Catholic Foundation

 The Value of Catholic Education

-St. Gabriel’s birthdate deadline for kindergarten admission (September 30) is a full two months later than most local schools (August 1).
+St. Gabriel’s birthdate deadline for kindergarten admission (August 31) is a full month later than most local schools (August 1).
 The total cost of full-day kindergarten at St. Gabriel plus before- and aftercare (7:35 AM – 6:00 PM) is HALF the cost of full-time daycare.

 Free bussing is available for all students in Lakota, Fairfield, Princeton, and Winton Woods school districts